VarunPatelius/Py-iMessenger/README.md

 ![Home Page](https://github.com/VarunPatelius/Py-iMessenger/blob/main/github/logos/mainBanner.png?raw=true)

 # Important
 It appears that after upgrading to MacOS Monetery, Py-iMessenger has lost the ability to send files (images, videos, etc.) using Applescript.
-You can check out the problem [here](https://apple.stackexchange.com/questions/429586/applescript-messages-app-monterey-problem)
+You can check out the problem [here](https://apple.stackexchange.com/questions/429586/applescript-messages-app-monterey-problem).
+With the newest commit, Py-iMessenger will check to see the MacOS version and will just disable any extensions which have file-sending capabilities.

 ## About
 Py-iMessenger is a simple chatbot that is powered by Python and Applescript.
 By reading from the iMessage database on MacOS devices, Py-iMessenger allows developers to create extensions that can do various tasks such as sending files, pulling up the recent news, or adding to a todo list.
 These extensions can be accessed by users simply through texting.